Templic/website-whales-79-20250502-337PM-test/docs/ARCHITECTURE.md

 ## Backend Architecture

-The backend is built with Express and follows a RESTful API architecture:
+The backend is built with Express and follows a RESTful API architecture with additional background services for database maintenance and security:

 ### Key Technologies
 - **Express**: Web framework